synchronal/moar/README.md

 - `assert_contains` asserts that a list or map contains one or more elements.
-- `assert_eq` is a pipeable equality assertion, with options such as the ability to ignore order when comparing lists, ignore whitespace when comparing strings, consider only certain keys of a map, returning a different value than what was passed in, and asserting that a value is within some delta (which can be a number or time duration).
+- `assert_eq` is a pipeable equality assertion, with options such as the ability to ignore order when comparing lists, ignore space when comparing strings, consider only certain keys of a map, returning a different value than what was passed in, and asserting that a value is within some delta (which can be a number or time duration).
 - `assert_recent` asserts that a datetime is pretty close to now.
 - `assert_that` asserts that a pre-condition and post-condition are true after performing an action.
 - `refute_that` asserts that a condition didn't change after performing an action.